Section Image

 Learning strategies in the Bakersfield City School District

-Dr. Douglas K. Fletcher Elementary School earns a C-plus grade from Nich, emphasizing goal setting, good habits and positivity.
-Paul L. Cato Middle School also has a C-plus, with subjects focusing on creativity and critical thinking.
-Highland High School receives a B, and it offers career-oriented classes in subjects such as agriculture and biomedical science.
+Dr. Douglas K. Fletcher Elementary School earns a C-plus grade from Niche, emphasizing goal setting, good habits and positivity.
+Paul L. Cato Middle School also has a C-plus, with programs focusing on creativity and critical thinking.
+B-rated Highland High School offers career-oriented classes in subjects such as agriculture and biomedical science.

 Highland High School offers several sport programs for Bakersfield student athletes.